-At the time of this 2-week design sprint, Nettoken had a beta MVP of their web app available for a limited user-base and were pushing toward a mobile app launch for early 2019.
-For our final project on the immersive General Assembly UX Design course, myself and 3 other designers were tasked with building this new mobile app from with prescribed features and a great user experience.
+Nettoken provide a password-management product similar to 1Password or Lastpass.
+They had a beta MVP of their web app available for a limited user-base and were pushing toward a mobile app launch for early 2019.
+For our final project on the immersive General Assembly UX Design course, myself and 3 other designers were tasked with building this new mobile app in a 2-week design sprint.

 Discover & Define